lixi-ui/lixi-ui-vue/src/components/dialog/doc/index.en-US.md

 <setup>

   import { defineComponent, ref } from 'vue';
-  import { ElMessageBox } from 'element-plus';
+  import { LxMessageBox } from 'element-plus';

   export default defineComponent({
     setup() {
       const dialogVisible = ref(false);

       const handleClose = (done) => {
-        ElMessageBox
+        LxMessageBox
           .confirm('Are you sure to close this dialog?')
           .then((_) => {
             done();